lordsoflegacy/lordsoflegacy.github.io/_posts/2025-04-27-Warsaw-Eternal-Challenge-Chapter-1-tournament-report-kwiatkowski-filip.md

 ##### Game 2

-I start, but I can't manage to establish a powerful board.
-I don't get any `Shadowspear`s because two of my `Urza's Saga`s eat a `Wasteland` each.
-Ultimately, I lose to a flying threat.
-Flipped `Tamiyo, Seasoned Scholar` makes me unable to race him, despite otherwise it being a real possibility.
+I was on the play, but I couldn't manage to establish a powerful board.
+I didn't get any `Shadowspear`s because two of my `Urza's Saga`s ate a `Wasteland` each.
+Ultimately, I lost to a flying threat.
+Flipped `Tamiyo, Seasoned Scholar` made me unable to race him, despite otherwise it being a real possibility.

 This game took very long.
 We also both missed a `Mishra's Bauble` trigger --- one just after the other.
 I don't know if him being able to draw that card would've changed much --- ditto for me.